 Could blogging earn you a stable income?

 Some DMOs have made viable efforts to maintain awareness of the destination during the pandemic.
-Visit Britain, Discover Puerto Rico and Visit Philly (Philadelphia, United States), are just a few examples of destinations offering virtual tours of the destination during the Covid-19 crisis.
-Offering an experience which can be enjoyed whilst adhering to government travel restrictions is a fantastic idea, and is making the most of the current situation.
+Visit Britain, Discover Puerto Rico, and Visit Philly (Philadelphia, United States) are just a few examples of destinations offering virtual tours of the destination during the Covid-19 crisis.
+Offering an experience that can be enjoyed whilst adhering to government travel restrictions is a fantastic idea and makes the most of the current situation.

-As many source markets across the world are placed on countrywide lockdowns, with hospitality and retail venues closed, frequent travellers are currently at home, looking forward to travel again once the restrictions have been lifted.
-Evidence shows that travellers are still searching, and booking holidays for later on in the year, highlighting the need for marketing not to pause.
-Those who do not pause marketing spend will be well positioned to exploit the pent up demand.
+As many source markets worldwide are placed on countrywide lockdowns, with hospitality and retail venues closed, frequent travelers are currently at home, looking forward to traveling again once the restrictions have been lifted.
+Evidence shows that travelers are still searching and booking holidays later on in the year, highlighting the need for marketing not to pause.
+Those who do not pause marketing spend will be well-positioned to exploit the pent up demand.

-We recently tested this with a simple promoted survey on just a newly registered Instagram Account @trip2uganda.
+We recently tested this with a simple promoted survey on just a newly registered Instagram Account @destination.uganda.
 Out of 500 respondents from Europe and North America, 49% said they would visit East Africa if they intended to before the outbreak.
-38% said they would wait for years before travelling again and 13% are apparently still confused but manage to look Intagram travel pictures.
-We also managed to get 12 followers, and 300 likes from 12 posts.
+38% said they would wait for years before traveling again, and 13% are apparently still confused but manage to look at Instagram travel pictures.
+We also managed to get 12 followers and 300 likes from 12 posts.

 There needs to be a travel industry to return to.
-Cutting marketing spend completely will have a long-term detriment to travel Uganda operations.
-If marketing spend was halved, then the impact on awareness would be much less even though costs would be saved.
+Cutting marketing spends completely will have a long-term detriment to travel Uganda operations.
+If marketing spend were halved, then the impact on awareness would be much less, even though costs would be saved.
 However, its ability to do so depends upon the travel companies’ brand and market recognition.

-Reprioritising marketing channels at this time and creating a ‘bounce back’ marketing campaign for when the height has passed will aid companies and destinations in the long run when travellers are willing to travel again.
+Simultaneously, reprioritizing marketing channels and creating a ‘bounce back’ marketing campaign for when the height has passed will aid companies and destinations in the long run when travelers are willing to travel again.

 How would you market your products and services when you’re trying to stay safe?

 However, my advice has a very tiny chance of being scalable at this moment.
-According to Ms Ajarova, the government should consider tax reliefs in the area of value added tax for 12 months across the tourism value chain.
+According to Ms. Ajarova, the government should consider tax reliefs in value-added tax for 12 months across the tourism value chain.

-She also advises that the government should consider deferral for advanced corporate tax payment, waive pay as you earn for a period of 12 months as well as consider a reduction of 40 per cent for accumulated utilities bills, key among them water and electricity, especially for the hotel and accommodation sub-sector.
+She also advises that the government should consider deferral for advanced corporate tax payment, waive pay as you earn for a period of 12 months as well as consider a reduction of 40 percent for accumulated utility bills, key among them water and electricity, especially for the hotel and accommodation sub-sector.

 We may need powerful minds on getting the was insanely growing Uganda travel industry back up again.
-I know great minds are at it and they give me great hope that at the end of this scourge, things will be done differently but in better ways.
+I know great minds are at it, and they give me great hope that things will be done differently at the end of this scourge but in better ways.

 “Life is so beautiful that death has fallen in love with it, a jealous, possessive love that grabs at what it can.
 But life leaps over oblivion lightly, losing only a thing or two of no importance, and gloom is but the passing shadow of a cloud…”Yann Martel, Life of Pi